Skip to main content

 Yamaha Ténéré 700

 Yamaha first teased the idea of putting their naughty, rorty MT-07 motor in an adventure bike way back in 2016.
-It then took nearly three years for the production Ténéré 700 to finally arrive – but it proved well worth waiting for.
-It has the feel of an enduro-based rally bike that’s been enlarged by 75% in a photocopier: slim, tall and permanently raring to go.
-The punchy engine is a joy on and off-road, while the chassis similarly walks the fine line between tarmac and dirt.
-Well-built, reliable, affordable and enormously popular as a result, the Ténéré 700 is arguably the most complete middleweight adventurer going.
+It took nearly three years for the Ténéré 700 to arrive, but it proved well worth waiting for.
+It feels like an enduro-based rally bike that’s been enlarged 75% in a photocopier: slim, tall and raring to go.
+Well-built, reliable, affordable and enormously popular as a result, the Ténéré 700 has been the benchmark middleweight adventurer ever since.
+For 2025 it gets its first update, including a ride-by-wire throttle, tweaked styling, and a repositioned fuel tank.

 Read our Yamaha Ténéré 700 review here